Learn why the relationship between primitives and objects is complicated...especially when dealing with the built-in types 🤗

 Anyway, the main difference between the primitive and object forms of a string is the sheer amount of additional baggage the object form carries with it.
 Let's bring our silly visualizations back.
 Our primitiveText variable and its baggage looks as follows:

 There really isn't much there.
 Now, don't let the next part scare you, but if we had to visualize our String object called name, here is what that would look like:

 You have your name variable containing a pointer to the text, Homer Simpson.
 You also have all of the various properties and methods that go with the String object - things you may have used like indexOf, toUpperCase, and so on.
-You'll get a massive overview of what exactly this diagram represents in a future tutorial, so don't worry yourself too much about what you see here.
+You'll get a massive overview of what exactly this diagram represents when we look at Objects in greater detail, so don't worry yourself too much about what you see here.
 Just know that the object form of any of the primitives carries with it a lot of functionality.

 The game variable is very clearly a string primitive that is assigned to some literal text.
-If I want to access the length of this text, I would do something as follows:
+If I want to access the length of this text, we would do something as follows:

 This transformation only happens for primitives.
-If you ever explicitly create a String object, then what you create is permanently kept as an object.
-Let's say you have the following:
+If we ever explicitly create a String object, then what we create is permanently kept as an object.
+Let's say we have the following:

 In this case, our gameObject variable very clearly points to something whose type is Object.
 This variable will continue to point to an Object type unless you modify the string or do something else that causes the reference to be changed.
 The primitive morphing into an object and then morphing back into a primitive is something unique to primitives.
 Your objects don't partake in such tomfoolery.

 You can easily verify everything I've said by examining the type of your data.
 That is done by using the typeof keyword.
 Here is an example of me using it to confirm everything I've just told you about: